ethan-cyj/DSE4101-Indiv/README.md

-# DSE4101 Individual Project: Bitcoin Volatility Forecasting
+# DSE4101: A Regime-Switching Approach to Bitcoin Volatility Forecasting
 ## Overview

 This project investigates the application of Markov Regime-Switching (MRS) models combined with Heterogeneous AutoRegressive (HAR) and Random Forest (RF) approaches to forecast Bitcoin volatility.
 The research aims to compare single-regime and two-regime models to determine which provides superior predictive accuracy and practical value in risk management and trading strategies.